 The life expectancy of people with learning disabilities is substantially shorter than the Scottish average.

 Gender-based violence is experienced unequally, with 17% of women and 7% of men having experienced the use of force from a partner or ex-partner at some point in their lives.

-You can watch this short video that shows the extent of health inequalities in Scotland.
+The video below shows the extent of health inequalities in Scotland.

-You can watch the full video on our YouTube channel (external website).
+You can also watch the full length video on YouTube (external site).

 Causes of health inequalities

 As shown in the diagram above, the fundamental causes of health inequalities are an unequal distribution of income, power and wealth.
 This can lead to poverty and marginalisation of individuals and groups.

 These fundamental causes also influence the distribution of wider environmental influences on health, such as the availability of

 They can also influence access to services and social and cultural opportunities in an area and in society.